MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

 ---
 title: Ribbons
-description: Ribbons are the modern way to help users find, understand, and use commands efficiently and directly \ 8212;with a minimum number of clicks, with less need to resort to trial-and-error, and without having to refer to Help. ms.assetid: '8a4699da-9840-4622-9e94-d6d5c4e7708c'
+description: Ribbons are the modern way to help users find, understand, and use commands efficiently and directly \ 8212;with a minimum number of clicks, with less need to resort to trial-and-error, and without having to refer to Help. ms.assetid: 8a4699da-9840-4622-9e94-d6d5c4e7708c ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Ribbons

-Ribbons are the modern way to help users find, understand, and use commands efficiently and directly—with a minimum number of clicks, with less need to resort to trial-and-error, and without having to refer to Help.
+Ribbons are the modern way to help users find, understand, and use commands efficiently and directly with a minimum number of clicks, with less need to resort to trial-and-error, and without having to refer to Help.

 A ribbon is a command bar that organizes a program's features into a series of tabs at the top of a window.
 Using a ribbon increases discoverability of features and functions, enables quicker learning of the program as a whole, and makes users feel more in control of their experience with the program.
 A ribbon can replace both the traditional menu bar and toolbars.